Key Stage 3 subjects

 It is a priority for the school to ensure that students have the necessary literacy skills to access all other subjects in the curriculum so students who need extra support in this area have specific literacy lessons in addition to the regular English curriculum.
 Here, students are able to build on their understanding of key grammar terms introduced at KS2 and consolidate their reading and writing skills through additional practice.

 We also recognise how important reading is to a student's academic success and to their understanding of the world.
-Students read both modern texts such as Private Peaceful and, in order for students to appreciate our wide and varied literary heritage, classics like A Christmas Carol and plays by William Shakespeare.
+Students read both modern texts such as In the Sea there are Crocodiles, Long Way Down and Anita and Me and, in order for students to appreciate our wide and varied literary heritage, classics like Great Expectations and plays by William Shakespeare.
 Throughout the study of literature, students are encouraged to develop their ability to analyse language and discuss the choices writers make.

 At Greenford, we understand the importance of helping students develop the habit of reading widely and often.
-Each student is enrolled on the Accelerated Reader Programme, a rewards-based system which allows pupils to take quizzes on books they have read and collect points.
+Students may be enrolled on the Accelerated Reader Programme, a rewards-based system which allows pupils to take quizzes on books they have read and collect points.
 Certificates are regularly given in assembly for the keenest readers in the year group!

 Speaking and listening is an important strand of our curriculum as it underpins the development of pupils’ reading and writing.
 Schemes of work include special lessons dedicated to speaking and listening skills and drama so that our young people can become confident public speakers and performers.